phpearth/docs/CONTRIBUTING.md

-# Contributing guide to PHP resources
+# Contributing Guide to PHP Resources

 We love contributors and people willing to help.
 Below is described procedure for contributing to this repository in particular and some extra information about it.